 When you’ve shortlisted potential outsourcing partners, it’s time to contact them.
 Effective and smooth communication is very important for any business.
 And when you outsource a software project development to some remote team it is even more important.
 Hence, such details as how fast the company managers respond to your first email may say a lot about your future communication.

 You’ve already established contact and continue further communication.
 Use such opportunities as Skype calls to specify any details on the candidate: their experience, portfolio, and so forth.
 The main question, perhaps, is if they have a sufficient understanding of your project mission and your business goals.

 We also believe that meeting in person is always the best chance to mitigate any outsourcing risks.
 By coming to the provider’s office and meeting in person you may remove many of your doubts.
 Any reliable software development company will eagerly invite you and help you organize your visit.
 It’s not a secret that a beneficial outsourcing partnership is built on mutual understanding and trust.

-Choosing the best IT outsourcing company is definitely challenging and it takes quite some time and effort.
-You need to take into account many factors such as potential cost savings, favorable business environment, sufficient engineering resources, etc. We hope our overview of the leading software development destinations has helped you weigh up the pros and cons of outsourcing to a particular Eastern European country.
-As the number of companies that offer IT outsourcing services in this region has significantly increased over the last couple of years, you have a lot of firms to choose from.
-So if you do your research and clearly define your priorities, you will undoubtedly find the software development partner that will meet your business requirements.
+Choosing the best IT outsourcing company in Eastern Europe is definitely challenging and it takes quite some time and effort.
+You need to take into account many factors such as potential cost savings, favorable business environment, sufficient engineering resources, etc. We hope our overview of the leading software development destinations in Eastern Europe has helped you weigh up the pros and cons of IT service outsourcing to a particular Eastern European country.
+As the number of companies that offer IT outsourcing services in this region has significantly increased over the last couple of years, you have a lot of companies to choose from.
+So if you do your research and clearly define your priorities, you will undoubtedly find the software outsourcing company that will meet your business requirements.